Spanish nouns with two genders: masculine and feminine

 1. Necesito una sartén limpia para cocinar.

 2. Necesito un sartén limpio para cocinar.
-I need a pan in order to cook.
+I need a clean pan in order to cook.

 1. El mar era azul.